Solitarju/vrchat-api-library/README.md

 - OSC (Potentially).

 ### **Changelog**
+- v1.0.8
+    - Added the last changelog version since I got carried away in markdown and forgot.
+    - Removed typescript declarations because it removes auto-complete/intellisense and completely broke me for an hour trying to work out what was broken.
+    - Changed exports back.
+    - Help. (joking)

+- v1.0.7
+    - Markdown changes last second lmao.

 - v1.0.6
     - Updated & more re-usable header generation and removed the apiKey parameter as it is no longer required.